timomeh/timomeh.de/README.md

 ### Where do I store content?

-All content, including images, is stored in a private GitHub repository.
+All posts and pages, including images, are stored in a private GitHub repository as MDX.
 I use [Keystatic](https://keystatic.com/) as a CMS to manage this content.
 I enjoy the editing experience in a WYSIWYG editor in my browser, with support for drag-and-drop file uploads.
 Keeping the content repository private allows me to work on drafts in private.

-### Storing content in SQLite
+### Why cache in SQLite?

-[Keystatic](https://keystatic.com/) only supports fetching content by its slug.
-Getting content based on other attributes (like tags) means you have to fetch all posts and filter them yourself.
-Caching in Next.js could fix that, but I'm a bit paranoid about hitting GitHub API Rate Limits.
-That's why I store the content in a SQLite cache.
-It allows me to query, filter and sort posts.
-Everything you need.
+[Keystatic](https://keystatic.com/) only supports fetching content by their slug.
+No filtering, no joins, no sort—you have to do that in JavaScript.

+Next.js' caching could fix that, but _in theory_ I could still hit the GitHub API Rate Limits, especially when dependabot opens or rebases a bunch of PRs and E2E tests constantly fetch new content.

+That's why I cache it.
+Caching in SQLite additionally gives me filters, joins, sort.
 Whenever content in the private repository changes, GitHub triggers a webhook that updates the corresponding cache.

-SQLite is only used as an ephemeral cache, so there is no potential of data loss.

 ### Serving images